IsaacScript/isaacscript/packages/eslint-plugin-isaacscript/docs/rules/require-capital-const-assertions.md

 # `require-capital-const-assertions`

-Requires the use of [const assertions](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-4.html#const-assertions) for named objects and arrays with a capital letter.
+Requires a capital letter for named objects and arrays that have a [const assertion](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-4.html#const-assertions).

 ## Rule Details